cardano-foundation/cf-poc-tunnel/README.md

 ### E2E Demo

-For a comprehensive understanding of how **Project Tunnel** works from start to finish, check out our end-to-end demo:
+For a comprehensive understanding of how **Project Tunnel**, check out our end-to-end demo:

 [![Watch the Project Tunnel Demo](./video-preview.png)](https://drive.google.com/file/d/1vaQfqRTR_aS_cfWc3VZ-4DDICs7FtuJl/view)
 This video provides a visual walkthrough of the key features and functionalities of the extension, demonstrating the seamless integration of KERI-based authentication and communication.